uidbz/tie/README.md

-### tiedb is a key-value-value store, where every value is a key.
+### tie is a collection of programs and libraries to tie things together

+tie is written in Go (golang)

+Programs:
+* tie-daemon is a webservice which provides an interface to a tie database
-### tie is the CLI
+* tie is CLI client that can talk with a tie-daemon
+* tie-fileserver is a content addressed file server
+* tie-upload can upload files and directories to a tie-fileserver
+* tie-download can download files and directories from a tie-fileserver

+Packages:
+* tiedb is a triplestore.
+* client can talk with a tie-daemon
+* io/getlib can download files from a tie-fileserver
+* io/putlib can upload files to a tie-fileserver

+## tiedb

+tiedb is an in-memory triplestore, which is also written to disk for persistence.

-The idea is basically to store trains of thought.
+The idea was originally to store trains of thought, but it has not directly succeeded in doing this so far.
 The premise is that every-thing is an association.
 The word is the thing.
 All words are explained by associations to other words.
 The relation between the associations is an association as well.

 That gives us:
 thing association relation